Cygnus-X2/Task-Atlas/README.md

 ## Docker / Web Deploy

+This exists, but it is not the deployment path that has been tested most thoroughly yet.
+Prefer the local `launchd` setup above first.

-The app now ships with a `Dockerfile`, so the easiest deployment path is any host that can run a single Docker container plus a persistent volume for SQLite.
+The app ships with a `Dockerfile`, so the easiest deployment path is any host that can run a single Docker container plus a persistent volume for SQLite.

 Build locally: